“Is Johannesburg safe for tourists?” – this is one of the most common questions I get when I tell people that I’m South African.

 Hotel Michelangelo features a 24-hour lounge offering light meals, tapas, and snacks.
 The Piccolo Mondo Restaurant serves classic Italian dishes accompanied by local and international wines.

 Guests can take a dip in Michelangelo’s heated swimming pool or relax in the sauna.
 They can also enjoy access to the Renaissance Spa in the adjacent Michelangelo Towers.

 Located in the cultural district of Rosebank, 54 on Bath offers a large terrace area and an outdoor swimming pool.
 The spacious rooms include a working desk and wide windows.

 All modern decorated rooms offer views of the landscaped garden area or the city.
 Each features a flat-screen TV, free Wi-Fi facilities, and a coffee machine.

 The 54 serves breakfast and international cuisine for lunch and dinner in the Level Four Restaurant.
 Refreshments are provided in the bar, overlooking the garden terrace.

 The Houghton Hotel, Spa, Wellness & Golf is a 5-star hotel providing accommodation with a restaurant, free private parking, an outdoor swimming pool, and a fitness center.

 With free WiFi, this 5-star hotel has a bar and a shared lounge.
-The accommodation offers a 24-hour front desk, room service and currency exchange for guests.
+The accommodation offers a 24-hour front desk, room service, and currency exchange for guests.

-Moderate Budget Hotels in Johannesburg
+Budget-friendly Hotels in Johannesburg